The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 Books in Print (which may require a subscription but is freely accessible through some libraries) is another way to do this.

 Likewise, do a Google search to make sure there’s nothing offensive or controversial about the title.
-Titles are not copyright-able, but you don’t want your title to be lost in the crowd.
+Titles cannot be copyrighted, but you don’t want your title to be lost in the crowd.

 More considerations for writing the perfect self-help book title: